chartgerink/2016tdm/data/README.md

 ## Hindawi

 1. No TDM policy, but in Crossref.
-Assuming it is full-text as well, considering their corpus dump is freely available.
+Assuming it is full-text as well, considering their corpus dump is freely available
+2. Simply no T&C, so nothing to prohibit I figure
+3. Will revisit 1 for crossref.

+## IEEE

+1.